By Attila Zønn

 “I drive and drive, with no decision on where I was going.
 All I know, I was going north.

 “You know, David, it is a fantastic sensation to have the open road in front of you and the rest of your life to discover.
 And I ask myself this question as I drive, ‘Where is my life going to take me?’
-Yes, I ask this question, which is pretty incredible for a kid of twenty.
+Yes, I ask this question, which is pretty incredible for a kid of twenty years.
+Where is my life going to take me?

 “I remember that moment.
 I remember the smell of the gasoline I had just put in my car.
 I remember my hands; one on the steering wheel the other on the shift, the feel of the road, the angle of the sun, the window down, the wind against my hair, and the happiness I felt.